 Earn Your Stripes

-This graphic design uses negative space to its advantage, mixing a bright springy green with sweet orange.
+This graphic design uses negative space to its advantage, mixing a bright spring green with sweet orange.
 Again, apply tape after your base coat dries to create polished shapes.

 Earth and Sky